Kayalvaer/kay-alvaer-FM2sp2081-semester-project2_spaceX-ca_06-12-2020/README.md

 ### 1.1 Project goals

+- Project requirement was to crete a microsite for SpaceX/NASA to raise awareness about space program activity around the world.
+The site should appeal to a specific target audience and provide links to more information, live feeds of launches, and so forth.
 - The goal of this project is the design an interactive front-end site.
 The site should consider the design principles in order to achieve a desired user experience for the targeted personas.
 This will take into consideration the typography, the color choice to match the target users and incorporate the african headman experience.

 <span id="ux-stories"></span>